-It is hard to put a movie in words when there is much to say and you know no matter what you say, it would never be enough.
-Paterson movie is for every poet out there, who is constantly humming to the hidden metres of life.
+It is hard to put a movie in words when there is much to say and you know, no matter what you say, it would never be enough.
+Paterson movie is for every poet out there, who is constantly humming the hidden metres of life.
 It is for all the dreamers who caper on words, who like to keep their thoughts close to their hearts, and who are forever eluded by life’s countless mysteries.
 It is for those who look for walking metaphors, of allusions in the mundane, who seek ‘meaning’ in the void.
-If you love to read between the lines, you are going to absolutely love this movie.
+That being said, if you love to read between the lines, you are going to absolutely love this movie.

-Here’s a full movie analysis of Paterson movie.
-The flick is a poem and poems are supposed to be read between the lines.
-Hope you will enjoy it.
+Here’s a full movie analysis of Paterson movie to help you understand what stayed hidden like how things remain concealed in a poem.
+Yes, the flick is a poem and poems are supposed to be read between the lines.
+Hope you will enjoy my thorough movie analysis.

 Paterson Movie Full Analysis with Spoilers

 Paterson movie is spread out gorgeously throughout a week.
 It starts with a Monday, with Paterson’s ‘silent magic watch’ waking him right on time for work.
 As he is in the process of leaving the bed, his partner Laura (Golshifteh Farahani) talks about a dream she had about having twins.
 We later realize that the Paterson movie is full of instances where twins show up.
 It is this ability of him as a poet to linger on things and thoughts that transfigure into real life objects.
 It is an intellectual remark on how everything in our life is interrelated.
 Laura’s reference about twins and then twins showing everywhere might seem normal to others, but to a man like Paterson who notices things with his beady eyes, it is no less than a miracle.

 You are a great poet.
 All your poems are still in that notebook.